 The problem is twofold: motivation and education.
 Simply stated, the workforce is not motivated to become IG/RIM compliant.
 Even when company leadership understands that records are corporate assets that need to be identified, secured and maintained, the resources, actions, and priority to accomplish that are often slow in developing, leaving a workforce without motivation to manage, maintain, and dispose of records and information in a compliant way.
 There are other ways to motivate the workforce, but let's consider for a moment that a company was so focused on becoming fully compliant that they offered each individual a \$1,000 bonus to personally become fully compliant within a year.
 Is there any doubt of their success?
 That offer of a bonus sends a very clear message of corporate priority as well as providing personal motivation.
 I expect that individuals without a good understanding of the requirements would be motivated to seek them out and educate themselves to obtain that bonus.

-"Simplicity comes from Speaking of education, that is often a problem as well.
-I recall familiarity".
-He was a conversation at a local ARMA chapter meeting where the lack of worker compliance was being lamented.
+Speaking of education, that is often a problem as well.
+I recall a conversation at a local ARMA chapter meeting where the lack of worker compliance was being lamented.
 As the conversation unfolded it was identified that the workforce was not trained.
 Small wonder.
 No training or poor training leaves individuals to grapple with the definition of a record, the entire records retention schedule, and uncertainty about storing and disposing of records, including what to do about email.
 I digress, but I recall as a child sitting in the back seat of the family car and looking intently at the dashboard.
-I focused

-ABOUT THE AUTHOR

-I once heard

-an executive laying

-out a new program say

-absolutely right.

-Craig Grimestad is a senior consultant with Iron Mountain Consulting.
+I focused OMPLI ABOUT THE AUTHOR Craig Grimestad is a senior consultant with Iron Mountain Consulting.
 His specialty is designing RIM core components with a sub-specialty for RIM auditing.
 Craig holds a Masters of Science degree in Engineering and was the records manager for the Electro-Motive Division of General Motors where he participated in the development of the GM Corporate RIM program, and implemented and managed Electro-Motive Division's RIM program.
-He blogs to: blogs.ironmountain.com/ author/cgrimestad on what I later learned were the heater controls and thought they were really complex.
+He blogs to: blogs.ironmountain.com/ author/cgrimestad I once heard an executive laying out a new program say "Simplicity comes from familiarity".
+He was absolutely right. on what I later learned were the heater controls and thought they were really complex.
 Sadly, I concluded I would never be able to drive a car - it was too complicated!
 Well, I am glad to report that I have been trained and learned to drive a car, and actually operate the heater controls as well!
 To tell the truth, it doesn't seem that complicated anymore.
-Requirements for, and the process of, managing records may seem complex when first viewed, but they aren't really.
+Requirements for, and the process of, managing records may seem complex when winned but they arealt anytic. first viewed, but they aren't really.

-Certainly some basic knowledge on why managing records is SO WHAT SHOULD THE TRAINING INCLUDE?
+SO WHAT SHOULD THE TRAINING INCLUDE?